Do they own your data? Unwrap.ai Privacy Policy Reviewed.

 - Support enterprise opt-outs and hosting control

-- Complete SOC 2 Type II or equivalent certification
+- Publish completed SOC 2 Type II or equivalent certification

 ...they remain a high-risk vendor for enterprise deployment.